Cancer is a serious disease that can lead to life-threatening events. The disease develops when cells start to grow and multiply too quickly.

 As other healthy cells die off, these cancerous cells will remain active.
 Cancer can affect many different parts of the human body.
 Among men, prostate cancer is one of the most common types of these diseases.

-According to recent studies, more than 1.2 million men are diagnosed with prostate cancer each year.
+According to recent studies, such as [Citation], more than 1.2 million men are diagnosed with prostate cancer each year.
 The prevalence of prostate cancer is highest among older men.
-Research shows that the risk starts to increase at the age of 40 to 45.
+Research from [Source] shows that the risk starts to increase at the age of 40 to 45.

 Numerous treatment options can be considered among men with prostate cancer.
 While surgery is sometimes preferred, it can be hard to treat cancer once it spreads to other regions of the patient’s body.